syeung73/ML_Embedded_Workshop/README.md

-F# Xilinx Machine Learning Live
 # Machine Learning for Edge - Edge - Embedded Systems (DNNDK Tool Chain)

 ## Introduction
-Welcome to the XDF 2018 machine learning for embedded workshop.
+Welcome to the Machine Learning Strategies for Edge lab.
 During this session you will gain hands-on experience with Deephi DNNDK, and learn how to quantize, compile and deploy pre-trained network models to Xilinx embedded SoC platforms.

 ### Overview of DNNDK flow
 The architecture DNNDK and its development flow are pictured below: